 Halt in manufacturing

-Charles Owen has told retailers that the company will circulate a full list of stock to assist the placing of orders, with stock allocated on a first come, first served basis.
+Charles Owen told retailers that the company will circulate a full list of stock to assist the placing of orders, with stock allocated on a first come, first served basis.

 Head of product and brand development, Jade Faulkner, told Your Horse: “While this change affects our UK manufacturing, our commitment to rider safety remains paramount.